 Nunavut Arctic College is the only post-secondary institution in the territory and offers a range of degree, diploma and certificate programs in areas such as language and culture, business, fine arts and the environment.
 It also offers apprenticeship, trades and adult basic education programs.

-One of the college’s strongest programs is the two-year diploma in environmental technology, designed to prepare grads for in-demand careers in the region like environmental research and assessment, fish and wildlife conservation, and resource development and management.
+One of the college’s strongest programs is its two-year diploma in environmental technology, designed to prepare grads for in-demand careers in the region like fish and wildlife conservation, and resource development and management.
 Students can go on to complete a bachelor of science in partnership with a university after completing this diploma.